How to Care for Your Pet After Surgery

 For 24 hours after a vaccine is given, it is common for pets to experience mild pain/swelling at the vaccine site, mild fever, decreased appetite or activity, and sneezing/mild cough (for Bordetella vaccine).
 Less common but more severe reactions are persistent vomiting or diarrhea, facial selling, hives, severe coughing or difficulty breathing.
 If your pet shows any signs of these more severe reactions, please seek care immediately at a full-service veterinary facility.

-UCAN is closed on Saturdays and Sundays.
-If any post-operative concerns arise Monday through Friday from 7 a.m. to 8 p.m. or Saturday from 7 a.m. to 4 p.m. (our “Emergency Hours”), please call UCAN’s emergency line at 513-787-8746 and leave a message.
-A licensed veterinary technician will return your call as soon as possible.
-We do not have emergency coverage on Sundays.
+UCAN is closed on Saturdays, Sundays, and national holidays.
+If any post-operative concerns arise on a non-holiday Monday through Friday from 7:30 a.m. to 3 p.m. (our “Emergency Hours”), please call UCAN’s emergency line at 513-787-8746 and leave a message; a medical team member will return your call as soon as possible.

 After Hours Emergencies